Wrong place, wrong time: FDLE details tragic timeline in murder of Lyft driver

 That's the same month that Flores was arrested in North Carolina while driving Levin's red 2022 Kia Stinger.

-During a news conference Wednesday, Lawson said the tragic timeline of events started in late January when Flores shot and killed a person in Wachula, Hardee County, then fled in a stolen car, criss-crossing Central and Southeast Florida.
+During a news conference Wednesday, Lawson said the tragic timeline of events started in late January when Flores shot and killed a person in Wachula, a city in Hardee County, and then fled in a stolen car, crisscrossing central and southeast Florida.

 "He's very good at evading police," Lawson said.
 "He stole several vehicles along the way, changed his hiding locations, and didn't tell his family and friends where he was staying."